Saransh-cpp/ROOT/README.md

 ```

 Apart from being divided into a library and a user-facing application/executable, the design on the project
-is concretely split into three phases.
+is concretely split into four phases.

 ### CLI

-The CLI application is written (and should be written) within the `main` function, followed by calling the `Reader`, `Solver`, and `Writer` classes in this order.
+The CLI application is written (and should be written) within the `main` function.
+The `main` function further calls the `Reader`, `Solver`, and `Writer` classes (in this order) on the input passed through the CLI application.

 ### Readers and Parsers

+Reading and parsing is handled by the `ReaderBase` and `FunctionParserBase` daughter classes.
+Adding a new reading method should include writing a new `ReaderBase` daughter class and adding functionality to parse a new type of function should include writing a new `FunctionParserBase` daughter class.
+The information read is stored by the `ConfigBase` daughter classes (these are data classes to be specific, and can ideally by just `struct`s, but they use some object-oriented features, requiring them to be `class`es).
+Adding a new stepper type should include adding a new `ConfigBase` daughter class.
+The `read` method of the `ReaderBase` daughter classes accept a pointer of the type `CLI::App` and return a pointer to an object of the type of one of the daughter classes of `ConfigBase`.
+The `Reader` classes further implement helper methods for reading and parsing different things, and functions for constructing the `ConfigBase` object itself.
+Similarly, the `parse` function of the `FunctionParser` classes takes in a `string` and returns a C++ function (parses a specific type of function).
+The classes also include helper methods for parsing functions, and a method (in `FunctionParserBase`) to infer the type of the function (from the string) and dispatch the appropriate daughter class objects (and methods) to parse the function.

 ### Solver and Steppers